brianhigh/research-computing/Security_Script.md

 - Exposure Factor = 0.80
 - Single Loss Expectancy = $2000

-"Exposure" is not limited to specific object, but can be an expression of likelihoods and probabilities.
+"Exposure" is not limited to a specific object, but can be an expression of likelihoods and probabilities.
 Example: Frank might use the annual probability of 8.0+ earthquakes in Ballard to estimate the chance of his Plasma TV being destroyed by a natural disaster.

 <!-- VIDEO PART THREE -->